traversc/glow/README.md

 The class function `$map` creates a raster that can be plotted with `ggplot`’s `geom_raster` or output directly using the `EBImage` library.

-See the help files and `inst/examples/` for more information and examples.
+See the help files and `inst/examples/notes.txt` for more information on each example.

 ### ggplot example using the diamonds dataset